htrungngx/MovieWebApp/README.md

 # Project Overview

-This project is a proof of CI/CD concept and demonstrates a comprehensive automated pipeline for an web app
+This project is a proof of CI/CD concept and demonstrates a comprehensive automated pipeline for an web app.

 ## Authors